 If you are looking to move into the voluntary sector consider volunteering.

 According to industry experts, there is an increasing trend from professionals who have lost their jobs in the private sector and want to now consider the charity or third sectors.
-One way of gaining experience and demonstrating commitment is by becoming a Trustee of a charity.
-Trustee jobs are often unpaid but will usually offer an in-depth insight into the running of such an organisation and can in many instances improve future career opportunities
+One way of gaining experience and demonstrating commitment is by becoming a trustee of a charity.
+Trustee jobs maybe unpaid but will usually offer an in depth insight into the running of such an organisation and can in many instances improve future career opportunities

 What experience do I need before I apply to become a trustee?